 4. General Rules Governing Wealth Building Accounts

 The Wealth Building Account and your obligations under this Agreement may not be assigned.
-We may transfer our rights under this Agreement.
+We may transfer our rights under this Agreement, provided we advise you such transfer or assignment, and you do not object to such assignment in the time provided.
 Use of the Wealth Building Account is subject to all applicable rules and customs of any clearinghouse or other association involved in transactions.
 We do not waive our rights by delaying or failing to exercise them at any time.
 If any provision of this Agreement shall be determined to be invalid or unenforceable under any rule, law, or regulation of any governmental agency, local, state, or federal, the validity or enforceability of any other provision of this Agreement shall not be affected.
 This Agreement will be governed by the law of the State of Delaware except to the extent governed by federal law.

 5. Truth in Dividend Account Disclosures